 Should your application for an exemption not be successful, the College automatically awards a significant subsidy to non-funded registrars.

-Those not eligible for HWNZ funds will be invoiced regularly for the training programme components they complete (and RNZCUC pays for) in accordance with the Fees and invoices for non-HWNZ funded registrars document.
+Those not eligible for HWNZ funds will be invoiced regularly for the training programme components they complete (and RNZCUC pays for) in accordance with the training programme funding and fees document.